dyharlan/Coffee-8/README.md

 ## Installation

-For now, builds are not available due to some base features missing.
-You need to compile this on your own.
+Builds are now available at the [releases](https://github.com/dyharlan/Coffee-8/releases/) page.
+All you need to do is download the jar file corresponding to the version of your java installation, which can be queried by typing in ``java -version`` on the Command Prompt/Windows Terminal on Windows, and your favorite Terminal Emulator on Mac/Linux.

-Compilation is pretty simple.
+Compiling Coffee-8 is pretty simple.
 You need at least Netbeans 13, and Java JDK 8 to work.
+But the Project is set to JDK 17 by default.
 It could probably work with anything lower, but it's up to you to figure stuff out that breaks.

-Run ``git clone https://github.com/dyharlan/Coffee-8.git``, open the project on NetBeans, go to Run > Clean and Build Project, and open ``Coffee-8.jar`` inside of the ``Coffee-8/dist`` directory.
+Then run ``git clone https://github.com/dyharlan/Coffee-8.git``, open the project on NetBeans, go to Run > Clean and Build Project, and open ``Coffee-8.jar`` inside of the ``Coffee-8/dist`` directory.

 You can also just use the command-line by going into the ``Coffee-8/src`` directory and typing:
 ``javac Frontend/*.java``.

-This will generate class files that you can use by typing ``java Frontend/SwingDisplay``.
+This will generate class files that you can use by typing ``java Frontend/Main``.

 ## Todo